 Parrish & Heimbecker

 building a new grain elevator just outside Gladstone.
-This concrete elevator will have a capacity of 55,000 tonnes and will be served by both the CN Gladstone subdivision and the CP Minnedosa subdivision.
+This concrete elevator has a capacity of 55,000 tonnes is served by both the CN Gladstone subdivision and the CP Minnedosa subdivision.

 Parrish & Heimbecker Grain Elevator, Gladstone, April 2016

 Parrish and Heimbecker grain elevator, Gladstone, August 2017 Gladstone Grain Elevator History